jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 - Common techniques include Clustering, Association Rule Learning, and Anomaly Detection.
 - **Clustering use cases:** Customer segmentation, targeted marketing, recommender systems.
 - **Feature Engineering** can help improve the quality of the training.
+- **Dimensionality Reduction** is an **unsupervised learning** technique that reduces the number of features (dimensions) in a dataset while preserving the most important information.

 ### 13.2.1.
 Clustering Technique